HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 ### Web Content Manager REST API v2 - AI Analysis API supports more content AI providers

 === "Containers"
-    The Web Content Manager REST V2 AI Analyzer APIs supports the use of explainable artificial intelligence (XAI) and other custom content AI providers.
+    The Web Content Manager REST V2 AI Analyzer APIs supports the use of custom content AI providers.
 For instructions on how to configure, see the Help Center topic WCM Content Analysis enablement for [Kubernetes](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md) deployment.

 === "On-Premises"
-    The Web Content Manager REST V2 AI Analyzer APIs supports the use of explainable artificial intelligence (XAI) and other custom content AI providers.
+    The Web Content Manager REST V2 AI Analyzer APIs supports the use of custom content AI providers.
 For instructions on how to configure, see the Help Center topic WCM Content Analysis enablement for [Traditional](../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md) deployment.

 ### New guidance for configuring developer mode for MacOS